oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTransformers_Quantization/README.md

 | Area                  | Description
 |:---                   |:---
-| What you will learn   | How to quantize transformer models using Intel® Extention for Transformers (ITREX)
+| What you will learn   | How to quantize transformer models using Intel® Extension for Transformers (ITREX)
-| Time to complete      | 10 minutes
+| Time to complete      | 20 minutes
 | Category              | Concepts and Functionality

 Intel® Extension for Transformers (ITREX) serves as a comprehensive toolkit tailored to enhance the performance of GenAI/LLM (General Artificial Intelligence/Large Language Models) workloads across diverse Intel platforms.
 Among its key features is the capability to seamlessly quantize transformer models to 4-bit or 8-bit integer precision.